cpt8c8/OO-Language-Comparison/README.md

 #### Are both reference and value types supported?
 ##### Kotlin
-Kotlin supports both reference and value tyoes.
+Kotlin supports both reference and value types.
 ##### Python
 Yes, but in an unusual way, all variables in python are essentially reference types, but they can behave like either a reference or a value type.
 #### Can new value types be created?